odsod/monkey-music/README.md

     B,[COMMAND],[COMMAND],[COMMAND]

-Once every game, the monkey can issue a boost command and then issue three other comma separated commands during the same turn.
+Boosting is almost as effective as barrel rolling.
+You can issue a boost command and then issue three other comma separated commands during the same turn.

-You can only issue the boost command once every game.
-Choose wisely!
+After using boost, the command will be on cooldown before being available for use again.

+Keep a close watch on the boost cooldown, use your boost wisely!
 {: .tip}

 The turn input after having issued this command: